Catalog-Level Configuration

 Step 3: Configuring Operations

-- For each of the four operations, set the toggle to Enabled or Disabled:
+For each of the four operations, choose Enabled or Disabled from the dropdown on its card:

 - Rewrite Data Files: compacts small files and optimizes data layout for better query performance.